bartificer/programming-by-stealth/docs/pbs23.md

 As a worked example, let’s create some code to add the class `external` to all links in a page that lead to a different site.

 External links are those that are not internal.
-A link is considered internal if either of the following are true; the link is relative, or, the domain the link points to is the same as the domain of the current page.
+A link is considered internal if either of the following are true: the link is relative or the domain the link points to is the same as the domain of the current page.

 Based on that, we could write a function to mark external links as external like so: